jdantonio/functional-ruby/README.md

 ```

 You can then define functions with `defn` instead of the normal *def* statement.
-The syntax for `defn` is
+The syntax for `defn` is:

 ```ruby
 defn(:symbol_name_of_function, zero, or, more, parameters) { |block, arguments|
   # code to execute
 }
 ```
-You can then call your new function just loke any other
+You can then call your new function just like any other:

 ```ruby
 require 'pattern_matching'